Jun-depo/hypothyroid_flaskapp/README.md

 The data was from: http://archive.ics.uci.edu/ml/datasets/thyroid+disease.
 I used "allhypo.data" for the analysis. "allhypo.names" contains the column names of the data.
 The data contains several categorical data and several thyroid hormone measurements.

-The project is still in progress.
-I will add more html page stylings with css/bootstraps and authentication for the database access in near future.

 There are 4 classes hypothyroids:
 {0: 'No hypothyroid disease', 1: 'Primary hypothyroid', 2: 'Compensated hypothyroid', 3: 'Secondary hypothyroid'}.